A Hearty Twist on Classic Caesar Salad

 Instructions

-- While the sprouts roast make the croutons.
-Line a small baking pan with aluminum foil and set aside.
+- Line a small baking pan with aluminum foil and set aside.

-- To prepare the dressing, whisk the olive oil, mayonnaise, lemon juice, miso paste, garlic, Worcestershire sauce and mustard together in a small bowl.
-If you feel the dressing is a little too thick whisk in 1 or 2 teaspoons of water to thin it.
+- In a small bowl, whisk together the olive oil, mayonnaise, lemon juice, miso paste, garlic, Worcestershire sauce, and Dijon mustard.
+If the dressing seems too thick, whisk in 1 to 2 teaspoons of water to loosen it slightly.
 Set aside.

-- To assemble the salad, remove the brussels sprouts from the oven and turn off the heat.
-Place the croutons in the oven to crisp for 4 to 5 minutes.
+- When the Brussels sprouts are done, remove them from the oven and reduce the oven temperature to 350°F. Place the croutons in the oven and toast for 4 to 5 minutes, or until crisp and lightly golden.

-- Toss the sprouts with the dressing, taste and adjust the seasoning as needed.
-Add the croutons, toss again and transfer to a serving dish.
-Top with freshly grated Parmesan and serve immediately.
+- Add the croutons and toss again.
+Transfer to a serving dish, top with freshly grated Parmesan cheese, and serve immediately.

 Notes